michaelcapponi/claranet-cloud-exercise/README.md

 - If you want to directly automate your application infrastructure deployment into AWS, whenever you change your Github repo, navigate into the claranet-infr-pipeline.

+    There, you may want to setup the backend for your terraform infrastructure. <br>
+    An example, based on s3 bucket as backed, is left commented in the code.

     **Prerequisites**:

     The code builds a Codepipeline with a Github repository as the source and also asks for a Github token to setup the connection.

+    Note that the pipeline runs the first time when you deploy it and then every time the Github repo branch you indicate is updated.

     You need to create a Github repository and upload the **claranet-app-infrastructure** folder to make the Codepipeline work.
 Also you need a Github token with privileges to access to the new repo.